 A draw-permit hunt open to all applicants will be held at W.S.
 Huey WMA.
 Using the hunt code listed below, apply online or by telephone.
 This hunt is open to adult and youth hunters.
-A Game-Hunting License is required.
+Successful applicants must possess a Game-Hunting License.

 Hunt Area Hunt Code Season Dates Bag Limit/ # of Permits W.S.
-Huey PHE-0-003 3 males/ 40
+Huey PHE-0-003 Dec.
+13 3 males/ 40